Marketing Agency

 What happens if the agency underperforms?

 Cancel.
 That is the built-in perk of an agency.
 Month-to-month contracts mean the agency has to earn the next month every month.
-Firing a weak employee takes 30–60 days, brings legal risk, and adds hiring costs to replace them.
+Firing a weak employee takes 30–60 days, brings legal risk, and adds hiring complexity to replace them.
 Agencies have less room for mediocre work.